All Episodes

 The party is what we make it.

-And after eight years of moderate republicanism with no genuine conservative leadership, the party will now stand for four years of liberal republicanism.
+And after eight years of moderate Republicanism with no genuine conservative leadership, the party will now stand for four years of liberal republicanism.

-So we've gone, what is by definition not conservative, is going to be liberal.
+So we've gone, what is by definition not conservative is going to be liberal.

-So we've gone from a moderate Republican, compassionate conservative kind of that's moderate Republicanism.
+So we've gone from a moderate Republican, compassionate conservative kind of, that's moderate Republicanism.

 Now we've gone to liberal republicanism.

-I mean, you put aside Iraq for the moment, that's not an ideological matter.
+I mean, you put aside a rock for the moment.

-At the same time, third and fourth tier pseudo conservatives who have no influence in the grassroots, or for that matter, with most conservative intellectuals are seizing the moment to claim that their supposed brand of conservatism is on the ascendancy.
+At the same time, third and fourth tier pseudo-conservatives who have no influence in the grassroots, or for that matter, with most conservative intellectuals, are seizing the moment to claim that their supposed brand of conservatism is on the ascendancy.

 Liberalism is what's on the ascendancy in the Republican Party, and that will lead to defeat eventually, and that's when we rebuild it.